Whether intentional or unintentional, this is when a character is placing the emphasis on the wrong syllable of a word.

 - Bumblebee in Transformers Meta.

-- Martin Short's wedding planner character in Father of the Bride, by way of his generically foreign accent.
+- Martin Short's wedding planner character in Father of the Bride (1991), by way of his generically foreign accent.

-- The otherwise-forgettable film View From The Top has Mike Myers saying the trope name after another flight attendant mispronounces the word "assess". link
+- View From The Top has Mike Myers saying the trope name after another flight attendant mispronounces the word "assess" as "asses".

 - Monty Python and the Holy Grail has the Knights of the Round Table, whose shows are formidAYble, but many times they're given rhymes that are quite unsingAYble.